 CyrusOne has data centers across the United States, including six locations in Cincy.
 It acknowledges that competition is good for business and the colocation sector in particular.

 Opening a Cincinnati data center, or contracting the services of one of the existing providers in the area is a safe bet.
-The stable and renewable power supply in the area, as well as the reliable and strong telecommunications infrastructure in the area, are just the starts.
+The stable and renewable power supply in the area and the reliable and strong telecommunications infrastructure in the area are just the start.

 Local talent, government support, and tax incentives provide compelling reasons to consider the area to house your technology operations.